kynanvwright/rule-post/README.md

 ### 🔒 Permissions & Roles
 - One "teamLead" role per team
   - Can add/remove members (less burden on RC/admins)
-  - Can assign members read-only or write permissions
 - Add admin-only features
   - Skip to end of certain phases
   - Close enquiries
 - Require email verification (via Firebase Auth)
+- Allow guest users, log-in is for submissions only

 ### 📤 Publishing & Workflow
 - Permit editing prior to submission (be careful of permissions here)